thegeekyasian/geo-assist/README.md

 ```

 #### Find in Bounding Box (range)
-You cna also find of objects in a bounding box for the provided range.
+You can also find of objects in a bounding box for the provided range.
 The `findInRange` method searches the k-d tree for all nodes whose coordinates fall within a given bounding box.
 This is useful for finding all points within a specific geographic region or for performing spatial queries on a set of points.
 The method takes in a BoundingBox object that defines the range to search within, and returns a list of KDTreeObject objects whose coordinates fall within the bounding box.

 Here is how you can use `find in range`: